-It is performed when a tooth needs to be repaired or replaced.
-The goal of restorative dentistry is to restore the function and appearance of the teeth.
+Restorative dentistry is a major branch of dentistry that focuses on repairing broken or damaged teeth or replacing missing teeth.
+The primary goal of restorative dentistry is to restore both the function and appearance of the teeth.

 Some patients might require one or the other, and in other cases, both.
 If you live in the Lafayette, LA area, contacting a reliable, professional dentist is vital to receiving the best dental care possible.